Moritz-Wirth/scikit-activeml/docs/contributing.rst

 partially unlabeled data.
 An overview of our repository’s structure is provided in the image below.
 Each node represents a class or interface, and the arrows illustrate the inheritance hierarchy among them.
-Dashed nodes indicate functionality that is not yet available in our library.
+Dashed nodes indicate functionality that is not yet available in our library. `scikit-learn` is used in this image for identification only and does not imply endorsement.

 .. image:: https://raw.githubusercontent.com/scikit-activeml/scikit-activeml/master/docs/logos/scikit-activeml-structure.png
    :width: 1000